bellingcat/reddit-post-scraping-tool/README.md

 > This is one of the projects I am working on, while learning Visual Basic, so the implementation/code may be messed up.
 If that's the case, please feel free to open a pull request using the available templates.
 Otherwise, enjoy!

 # Donations
-If you've got some change to spare and would like to show support, you can Buy Me A Coffee using the button below
+If you like `Reddit Post Scraping Tool` and would like to show support, you can Buy A Coffee for the developer using the button below

 <a href="https://www.buymeacoffee.com/189381184" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>